 Campers can expect to ride in two small group lessons daily, lunch each day is at the hunt clubhouse

-and campers can order food or pack a lunch.
+and campers pack a lunch.
 Swimming in the clubs pool between 11:30 and 1:00 lets

 campers cool down before afternoon lessons.
 Extra activities planned include and art stall with tie dye,